jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/detailed_doc1.md

 # Module:`multivariate_ols.py` Overview

 The module contains functions and classes for performing multivariate linear regression analysis.
 It includes functions for fitting the model, conducting hypothesis tests, and generating summary statistics.
 The main class in the module is `_MultivariateOLS`, which represents the multivariate linear regression model.
 The `fit` method of this class fits the model to the data.
-The `mv_test` method conducts hypothesis tests on the model.
-The module also includes a class `_MultivariateOLSResults` for storing the results of the model fitting and hypothesis tests.
-The `summary` method of this class generates a summary of the results.
-The module also includes a class `MultivariateTestResults` for storing the results of multiple hypothesis tests.
-The `summary` method of this class generates a summary of the test results.
+The `_MultivariateOLSResults` class represents the results of the fitted model and provides methods for conducting hypothesis tests and generating summary statistics.
+The `mv_test` method of this class conducts hypothesis tests on the model coefficients.
+The `summary` method generates a summary of the model results.
+The module also includes helper functions for performing the regression analysis and calculating test statistics.

 ## Function **`_multivariate_ols_fit`** Overview
 The function `_multivariate_ols_fit` is used to perform multivariate ordinary least squares (OLS) regression.
 It takes the following parameters: